Hans Fleischhacker: Second World War

-In 1940 he also joined both the Nazi Party and the Waffen-SS.

-Before long Fleischhacker saw service with the SS Race and Settlement Main Office.
+In 1940, Fleischhacker also joined both the Nazi Party and the Waffen-SS.
+Before long, he saw service with the SS Race and Settlement Main Office.
 Following the invasion of Poland he was sent to Litzmannstadt as part of this group in order to perform measurements on ethnic Germans and determine whether they were suitable for resettlement programmes in the east or simply for forced labour.
 His main base of operations was at Łódź.

 In 1942 Fleischhacker was, along with Heinrich Rübel, chosen by Bruno Beger to work with him in an SS project to determine the racial type applicable to the Mountain Jews of the Caucasus, a group that did not readily fit the Nazi's existing ethnic paradigms.
 Fleischhacker was chosen for this task due to a thesis he was preparing at the time dealing with skin color amongst Jews.
 The following year he worked again with Beger, this time at Auschwitz concentration camp where again his duty was to measure physical features of the inmates in order to determine to which race they belonged.
 He took measurements of the persons selected for the Jewish skull collection, who were sent from Auschwitz to Natzweiler-Struthof concentration camp to be gassed.